LabiJH/Duke/README.md

 ## 📝Description

 Duke is a command-line interface (CLI) tool that utilizes the Windows API to read and retrieve the Process Identifier (PID) of any application you want to modify.
-Whether you need to close an application, manipulate its memory, or perform other tasks that require a handle,
+Whether you need to close an application, manipulate its memory, or perform other tasks that require a handle, you can just let Duke run and retrieve it for you.

 ## 🖼️ Preview Image
 ![duke preview image](https://github.com/user-attachments/assets/e427bb01-7955-472e-a705-0f5743e21924)